Carlos Alcaraz wins US Open for 1st Slam title, top ranking

 Alcaraz is imbued with boundless enthusiasm and energy, not to mention skill, speed, stamina and sangfroid.
 And now he’s a U.S. Open champion and the No. 1 player in men’s tennis.

-Using his uncommon combination of moxie and maturity, Alcaraz beat Casper Ruud 6-4, 2-6, 7-6 (1), 6-3 on Sunday to both earn the trophy at Flushing Meadows and become the youngest man to lead the ATP rankings.
+Alcaraz used his combination of moxie and maturity to beat Casper Ruud 6-4, 2-6, 7-6 (1), 6-3 for the trophy at Flushing Meadows on Sunday and become the youngest man to lead the ATP rankings.

 ”Well, this is something that I dreamed of since I was a kid,” said Alcaraz, whom folks of a certain age might still consider a kid. ”It’s something I worked really, really hard (for).
 It’s tough to talk right now.
 A lot of emotions.”

-Alcaraz already has attracted plenty of attention as someone considered the Next Big Thing in a sport dominated for decades by the Big Three of Rafael Nadal, Novak Djokovic and Roger Federer.
+Alcaraz is a Spaniard who was appearing in his eighth major tournament and second at Flushing Meadows but already has attracted plenty of attention as someone considered the Next Big Thing in men’s tennis.

-The Spaniard was serenaded by choruses of “Olé, Olé, Olé!
-Carlos!” that reverberated off the arena’s closed roof — and Alcaraz often motioned for the spectators to get louder.
-There were a couple of magical points that drew standing ovations, including one Alcaraz lost with a laser of an on-the-run forehand while ending up face-down on his belly.
+He was serenaded by choruses of ”Ole, Ole, Ole!
+Carlos!” that reverberated off the arena’s closed roof – and Alcaraz often motioned to the supportive spectators to get louder.

 He only briefly showed signs of fatigue from having to get through three consecutive five-setters in the three rounds right before the final; no one had gone through that ardous a route on the way to the title in New York in 30 years.